Kaned1as/MARC-FS/README.md

     $ # if you mounted encfs previously, first unmount it
     $ # fusermount -u /path/to/mount/folder/encrypted
     $ fusermount -u /path/to/mount/folder

+If you want to get a shared link to the file, you should create a file with special name, `*.marcfs-link`

+    $ # suppose we want to get a public link to file 'picture.png'
+    $ touch picture.png.marcfs-link
+    $ cat picture.png.marcfs-link
+    /path/to/file/pictire.png: https://cloud.mail.ru/public/LINK/ADDRESS

+Files with size > 2G will show up as series of shared links for each part.
+After getting the link special file can be safely removed.

 Note about cache dir
 -------------------